core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 If Group OSCORE is used, such a replay attack on the servers is prevented, since a client protects every different request with a different Sequence Number value, which is in turn included as Partial IV in the protected message and takes part in the construction of the AEAD cipher nonce.
 Thus, a server would be able to detect the replayed request, by checking the conveyed Partial IV against its own replay window in the OSCORE Recipient Context associated to the client.

 This requires a server to have a synchronized, up to date view of the sequence number used by the client.
-If such synchronization is lost, e.g. due to a reboot, or suspected so, the server should use one of the methods described in Appendix E of {{I-D.ietf-core-oscore-groupcomm}}, such as the one based on the Echo option for CoAP described in {{I-D.ietf-core-echo-request-tag}}, in order to (re-)synchronize with the client's sequence number.
+If such synchronization is lost, e.g. due to a reboot, or suspected so, the server should use one of the methods described in Appendix E of {{I-D.ietf-core-oscore-groupcomm}}, such as the one based on the Echo Option for CoAP described in {{I-D.ietf-core-echo-request-tag}}, in order to (re-)synchronize with the client's sequence number.

 ## Use of CoAP No-Response Option ##

 When CoAP group communication is used in CoAP NoSec (No Security) mode (see {{chap-unsecured-groupcomm}}), the CoAP No-Response Option {{RFC7967}} could be misused by a malicious client to evoke as much responses from servers to a multicast request as possible, by using the value '0' - Interested in all responses.
 This even overrides the default behaviour of a CoAP server to suppress the response in case there is nothing of interest to respond with.
 Therefore, this option can be used to perform an amplification attack.

-A proposed mitigation is to only allow this Option to relax the standard suppression rules for a resource in case the Option is sent by an authenticated client.
-If sent by an unauthenticated client, the Option can be used to expand the classes of responses suppressed compared to the default rules but not to reduce the classes of responses suppressed.
+A proposed mitigation is to only allow this option to relax the standard suppression rules for a resource in case the option is sent by an authenticated client.
+If sent by an unauthenticated client, the option can be used to expand the classes of responses suppressed compared to the default rules but not to reduce the classes of responses suppressed.

 ## 6LoWPAN ##
 In a 6LoWPAN network, a multicast IPv6 packet may be fragmented prior to transmission.
 A 6LoWPAN Router that forwards a fragmented packet can have a relatively high impact on the occupation of the wireless channel and on the memory load of the local node due to packet buffer occupation.
 For example, the MPL {{RFC7731}} protocol requires an MPL Forwarder to store the packet for a longer duration, to allow multiple forwarding transmissions to neighboring Forwarders.
 If only one of the fragments is not received correctly by an MPL Forwarder, the receiver needs to discard all received fragments and it needs to receive all the packet fragments again on a future occasion.